Cole Arrives in Guantanamo

-GUANTANAMO BAY, Cuba - The Arleigh Burke-class guided missile destroyer USS Cole (DDG 67) arrives in Guantanamo Bay, Cuba for a brief stop for fuel June 11, 2025.
-U.S. Naval Forces Southern Command/U.S. 4th Fleet is the trusted maritime partner for Caribbean, Central and South America maritime forces leading to improved unity, security and stability.
+GUANTANAMO BAY, Cuba - Sailors and Coast Guardsmen aboard the Arleigh Burke-class guided missile destroyer USS Cole (DDG 67) form a working party to replenish food stores and supplies in Guantanamo Bay July 3, 2025.
+U.S. Naval Forces Southern Command/U.S. 4th Fleet in the trusted maritime partner for Caribbean, Central and South America maritime forces leading to improved unity, security and stability.
 (U.S. Navy photo by Mass Communication Specialist 1st Class Jonathan Word)

 |Date Taken: